bluppco/.github/profile/README.md

 - If we get on a call, we charge for the call.

 ## What we don't do
-We don't design.
+- Design.
+- Wordpress.
+- SEO.

 ## Want to check our capability?
 Don't ask us to prove anything.
 Throw a problem at us and surprise yourself with our approach.
-We might ask for an upfront charge if you plan to test us.
+We might ask for an upfront charge, if you plan to test us.